Old Books and New Histories

 These approaches are made through literary studies, bibliography, and history, disciplines with very different and sometimes conflicting problematics, which converge upon a phenomenon that is simultaneously a written text, a material object, and a cultural transaction – the book.

 - Janice Radway.
 Reading the Romance: Women, Patriarchy, and Popular Literature.
-Chapel Hill: UNC Press, 1984 and A Feeling for Desire: the Book-of-the-Month Club, literary taste, and middle-class desire.
+Chapel Hill: UNC Press, 1984 and A Feeling for Books: The Book-of-the-Month Club, literary taste, and middle-class desire.
 Chapel Hill: UNC Press, 1997.

 - Michele Moylan & Lane Stiles.
 Reading Books: essays on the material text and literature in America.
 Amherst: UMass Press, 1996.